jenbroek/jenbroek.com/content/photos/pastrami-in-nijmegen.md

       alt: View of Nijmegen's Waalbrug from Spoorbrug
 ---

-It was very nice out today, so I decided to grab a pastrami sandwhich and eat it at my favorite spot in Nijmegen thus far: De Lentloper bridge, with a view of the historic Waalbrug in the distance.
+Enjoying the (distant) view of the Waalbrug with a pastrami sandwhich.